 Since then, I have completed an 8-week intensive outpatient program even though I really did not want to.
 I have done all that has been suggested of me and I have over 100 days sober as of this writing.

 I currently live in a sober living environment, making friends with fellow addicts and alcoholics in a safe and drug free home.

 I got a sponsor at an AA meeting I regularly attend and am beginning to work the 12 steps.
 I go to two or three recovery meetings per week and I recently obtained a full-time job that I start later this month by being totally honest and forthcoming about my current reality and my recent past.

 I have fulfilling connections, have connected with my family again, and am living everyday to the fullest.
 You can only live one day at a time.
 Don’t beat yourself about the past.
 Don’t worry about the present.
 Be here.
 Be now.
 Be yourself.

 Seek connection and you will find fulfillment.
 Avoid isolating yourself and get out in the world and find contentment with what you do and who you are with.
-Doing this will solidify your sobriety and bring you happiness.
+Doing this will solidify your sobriety and bring you happiness during sober living.
 Trust me.
-It works.
+It works if you work it.